 iOS will automatically ask if you’d like to turn Low Power Mode on when your iPhone drops to 20% charge, and it will automatically deactivate when you’re back up to 80%.
 The battery icon in the status bar turns yellow when Low Power Mode is active.
 You can manually activate this feature any time from the Battery section of the Settings app.

 3. Hide text previews

 As useful as text notifications can be, we don’t always want the exact contents of our messages to be displayed on the lock screen for all to see.
-Even if you’re not having an illicit affair or planning a surprise party, there’s nothing wrong with wanting a little privacy! iPhone X uses Face ID to obscure alerts to all but the device owner, but for the rest of us, there are some simple settings we can change.
+Even if you’re not having an illicit affair or planning a surprise party, there’s nothing wrong with wanting a little privacy! iPhone X and above uses Face ID to obscure alerts to all but the device owner, but for the rest of us, there are some simple settings we can change.

 Open the Settings app and press Notifications.
 Scroll down to Messages and turn Show Previews off.
 To make the same change in Facebook Messenger, tap the Me button in the top left, then tap Notifications and turn off Show Previews.
 For WhatsApp, tap the Settings tab in the bottom right, choose Notifications, and then once again disable Show Previews.

 4. Tracking prevention